xecrets/xecrets-cli/docs/index.md

 with their public key in such a file.

-It can also be used as a key recovery mechanism, if all encryption is performed using such a public key, the holder of the private key can always decrypt the file without known the password used by the encrypting party.
+It can also be used as a key recovery mechanism, if all encryption is performed using such a public key, the holder of the private key can always decrypt the file without knowing the password used by the encrypting party.
 This is how AxCrypt implements key recovery.

 Finally, the recommendation is that encryption is never done only with a password, but always with